johnrasmussendk/cm2024/README.txt

 * Functionality                                  *
 **************************************************
 Added functionality:
-  1) LCD Brightness can be changed from the gui.
+  1) LCD Brightness can be changed from the GUI.
-  2) The SD Card can be relased or unmounted from the gui.
+  2) The SD Card can be released or unmounted from the GUI.
-  3) A batteri can be charged to a certain percentage of the capacity.
+  3) Charge a battery to a percentage of the full capacity of the battery.
-       - Set the "Max charge %" in the gui to the percentage of the capacity of the battery.
+       - Set the "Max charge %" in the GUI to the percentage of the capacity of the battery.
        - Important, select the "Cycle" program for the battery.
-       - The "Max charge %" turns green in the gui when the percentage input value is valid.
+       - The "Max charge %" turns green in the GUI when the percentage input value is valid.
-       - The slot turns green in the gui when the "Max charge %" is valid and the slot is running the program "Cycle".
+       - The slot turns green in the GUI when the "Max charge %" is valid and the slot is running the program "Cycle".
        - During the "Cycle" program after the battery has been discharged then an estimate for the remaining charge time is shown.
        - When the percentage is reached the "Cycle" program is cancelled and the charging stops.
        - Note, the estimate for the remaining charge time is changed when the charging current is changed.
+       - Note, the discharge capacity is used when calculating the percentage capacity.
+The discharge capacity is normally slightly less than the charge capacity, which would be more accurate to use.

 **************************************************